This quick registration will help you navigate deeper into the realm of our website. Don’t worry; your details are safe with us.

 The dazzling town hall dates back to 1402 and is a masterpiece of Gothic design with a façade that ornaments dozens of arched windows and sculptures.
 The interior is a melange of the best and most beautiful styles from Gothic to Louis XIV.
 The mirrored hall is a spectacular highlight of the visit to this amazing monument.

 Belgium had been ranked second in the world for the production of cars at the initial stages of automobile introduction.
 This museum has about 350 vintage European and American cars dating back to the 17th century.
 The cars are arranged according to the era they were produced and used in, make you feel like you are walking through time.
-The other highlights here include a 1928 Bentley, 1930 Bugatti, 1930 Cord, and several limousines that belonged to the royal family, making it one of the top attractions in Brussels.
+The other highlights here include a 1928 Bentley, 1930 Bugatti, 1930 Cord, and several limousines that belonged to the royal family, making it one of the best place to visit in Brussels.

 Tagged as one of the largest and best art galleries in the world, the Royal Museum contains over 20,000 drawings, sculptures, and paintings from early the 15th century to the present.
 It also houses a comprehensive collection of Flemish paintings by famous artists like Bruegel, Robert Campin, and Jacob Jordaens.
 The cynosure of the museum is the "Ruben's room" ornated with more than 20 paintings by the artist.
 The museum also conducts several exhibitions throughout the year.

-Being world-famous with their ironwork frames, the Royal Greenhouses are home to a wide and charming range of flora as well as many rare species.
+Being world-famous with their ironwork frames and being one of the best places to visit in Brussels, the Royal Greenhouses are home to a wide and charming range of flora as well as many rare species.
 These greenhouses were erected by King Leopold II on the grounds of the Laeken Palace and remain open to public once a year for a few weeks at the start of spring.
 Spreading over an area of 2.5 hectares, it houses the royal botanic collection with old plants from Africa and a variety of flowers that are cultivated for use at court.